lnlzhp769237/Phase-diagram-Visualizing-the-criterion-in-parameter-space/README.md

 ## Features

-- Implements the Kuramoto synchronization dynamics (Eq.
-17) with both pairwise and three‑body couplings.
+- Implements the Kuramoto synchronization dynamics  with both pairwise and three‑body couplings.
 - Dynamically estimates the critical coupling strength `σ₁_c` via a mean‑field approximation.
 - Chooses a subcritical `σ₁ = 0.8·σ₁_c` (configurable) and computes `σ₂ = σ₁·(σ₂/σ₁)`.
 - Finds a low‑synchronization steady state by integrating the ODE system, using an adaptive reduction factor if the order parameter `R` is too high.